AmirHossein812002/DM-Docs/src/phase-3.md

    | 2017-10-27   | 2017         |

 3. **Benefits of Conversion**:
-   - **Numerical Analysis**: The `release_year` column is now ready for quantitative analysis, enabling tasks such as calculating trends, groupings, and decade-based insights.
+   - **Simplified Analysis**: The `release_year` column makes it easy to perform time-based grouping and analysis.
-   - **Flexibility**: This conversion provides a simplified view of the release timeline, making it easier to aggregate data by year or decade.
+   - **Enhanced Temporal Insights**: The new format allows for easier trend analysis and decade-based groupings.

-This approach enhances the dataset’s usability for temporal analysis by transforming complex datetime information into a straightforward numeric format.
+This conversion optimizes the dataset for time-related insights by transforming complex date data into a simple, numeric format.

 ## Categorical Data Conversion

 ### Distribution of Vote Average Categories

-In the vote average distribution, the majority of films fall into the "Medium" and "High" categories, with fewer films rated as "Very Low" or "Low."
-This pattern suggests that the general audience feedback is moderately positive, and only a small subset of films receive notably low ratings.
-High ratings may be concentrated in well-received genres, sequels, or films with extensive marketing reach, which tend to attract favorable votes.
+The distribution of vote averages shows that most films fall into the "Medium" and "High" categories, with fewer films rated as "Very Low" or "Low."
+This pattern indicates generally positive audience feedback, with only a small subset of films receiving low ratings.
+Higher ratings may often be associated with well-received genres, sequels, or films backed by strong marketing, which tend to attract more favorable votes.

 ![alt text](/public/image-35.png)

 ### Distribution of Budget Categories

-The budget distribution indicates that most films are classified in the "Low Budget" category, with significantly fewer films in the "Medium," "High," or "Very High" budget categories.
-This skew towards lower budgets suggests that the industry is predominantly composed of lower-cost productions, likely due to the high financial risk associated with larger budgets.
-The "Very High Budget" films are rare and often associated with major studios and franchises aiming for large-scale returns.
+The budget distribution is heavily skewed towards the "Low Budget" category, with fewer films classified as "Medium," "High," or "Very High" budget.
+This suggests that most productions are low-cost, likely due to the high financial risk associated with larger budgets.
+Only a few films fall under the "Very High Budget" category, typically associated with major studios and franchises aiming for wide-scale releases.

 ![alt text](/public/image-8.png)

 ### Distribution of Revenue Categories

-The revenue distribution shows that most films generate "Low Revenue," with a notable segment under "No Revenue," which may indicate either a lack of reported earnings or financial underperformance.
-Only a small percentage of films achieve "High" or "Very High Revenue," generally associated with popular or blockbuster releases.
-This disparity highlights the competitive nature of the film industry, where only select films achieve significant box office success.
+The revenue distribution reveals that most films generate "Low Revenue," with a notable number listed under "No Revenue," potentially indicating either missing earnings data or financial underperformance.
+Only a small percentage achieve "High" or "Very High Revenue," generally linked to popular or blockbuster releases, underscoring the competitive nature of the industry where only select films achieve substantial box office success.

 ![alt text](/public/image-13.png)

 ---

-This categorical analysis highlights the industry's budget and revenue dynamics, where most films operate on limited budgets and generate modest earnings, while only a few high-budget productions achieve substantial revenue and high audience ratings.
+This analysis underscores the industry's budget and revenue dynamics: most films operate on limited budgets and generate modest earnings, while only a select few high-budget productions reach significant revenue and attract high audience ratings.

 ## Text Preprocessing

-In the "overview" column, we applied several preprocessing steps to enhance the text data for analysis.
-This included:
+To enhance the text data in the "overview" column for analysis, we applied the following preprocessing steps:

-1. **Removing Special Characters and Numbers:** Cleansed text by eliminating any non-alphabetic characters.
+1. **Removing Special Characters and Numbers**: Cleansed the text by eliminating non-alphabetic characters.
-2. **Lowercasing:** Converted all text to lowercase to standardize the words.
+2. **Lowercasing**: Converted all text to lowercase for standardization.
-3. **Stopword Removal:** Removed common stopwords to focus on meaningful words in each overview.
+3. **Stopword Removal**: Removed common stopwords, keeping only meaningful words.
-4. **Lemmatizing and Stemming:** Reduced words to their root forms, capturing essential meanings while minimizing variations.
+4. **Lemmatizing and Stemming**: Reduced words to their root forms, focusing on essential meanings and minimizing variations.

 ### Comparison: Original vs. Processed Overview

-The table below displays a comparison of the original overviews with their processed counterparts after applying the preprocessing steps.
-The processed text is more concise, containing key terms that encapsulate the essence of each movie description without unnecessary words.
+Below is a table comparing the original overviews with their processed versions after applying these steps.
+The processed text is now more concise, containing only key terms that capture each movie’s main themes without unnecessary words.

 ![alt text](/public/image-40.png)

-The processed overview text is now optimized for tasks such as text analysis, clustering, and sentiment analysis, making it easier to analyze patterns and themes across movies.
+The processed overview text is now better suited for tasks like text analysis, clustering, and sentiment analysis, enabling a clearer understanding of patterns and themes across movies.